rancher/rke2/docs/cis_self_assessment.md

 ```

 **Remediation:**
-RKE2 creates this file at `/var/lib/rancher/rke2/server/cred/controller.kubeconfig` and automatically sets its ownership to `root:root`.
+By default, RKE2 creates this file at `/var/lib/rancher/rke2/server/cred/controller.kubeconfig` and automatically sets its ownership to `root:root`.

 #### 1.1.19
 Ensure that the Kubernetes PKI directory and file ownership is set to `root:root` (Scored)